Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 - Define users/personas/needs/customer demands in the power metrics/measurements/management
 - Develop methodology to assess organizational maturity and capability to implement improvements
 - Identify areas of focus on performance per Watt, power savings, etc
-- Identify, define, and develop methodology, tools, framework for evaluation - how do products and tools fit the users in the area?
-What is the standard/benchmark for evaluation and efficiency/green score?
+- Identify, define, and develop procedures to improve environmental sustainability factors, benchmarks for the quantification of energy consumption of software, recommend techniques to manage software such that the overall energy consumption and associated carbon is reduced.
+Formulate green/efficiency scoring methodology and procedures to evaluate CNCF projects.
 - Evaluate architectures, for example, power measurement and management as well as performance gaps
 - Create recommendations to help users tie improvements to carbon net zero goals
 - Community outreach on any items within scope, for instance blogs/twitter/conferences/podcasts/meetups et cetera